 So, as we’ve seen, first quarter revenue and earnings per share were wrong.
 So talk about the most impactful macro changes you’ve highlighted in terms of impacting Shopify‘s business and how long you expect the pressure to last.

-HARLEY FINKELSTEIN: Thanks for inviting me on the show.
+HARLEY FINKELSTEIN: Thanks for inviting me to the show.
 It’s always so nice to be sure.
 First of all, I think, you know, it was a tough quarter in the markets in general.
 But Shopify still posted a profit of $30 million this quarter.
 And we developed two really important metrics.
 Our turnover recorded a compensation over two years and an annual growth rate of 60%.
 GMV, which is the amount of sales on the platform, had two-year compensation and ended up growing at 57%, so two great metrics.

 And I think what’s even more important is that if you think about the value proposition, the service that Shopify provides to our merchants, in an inflationary environment, it’s unprecedented.
 Our merchant solutions revenue, as a percentage of GMV, was the highest ever.
 It was almost 2%.